pllayer-132/pllayer-132/README.md

 Usually in class so w2i...

-I love talking to people lalalala
+I love talking to people I'd definitely strike a conversation with you unless it's late in the night for me :)